 Looking down into a part of Zion Canyon from Canyon Overlook trail.

-Zion Canyon, about three hours from Las Vegas, is a stunning National Park and an interesting contrast to its more famous and more distant cousin, the Grand Canyon.
+About three hours from Las Vegas, Zion Canyon is a stunning National Park and an interesting contrast to its more famous and more distant cousin, the Grand Canyon.

 In the Grand Canyon, for example, the majority of travellers will spend their time looking down, and serious hikers will stride straight towards hell, whereas in Zion Canyon everyone starts at the bottom looking up and serious hikers are headed for heaven.